ibm-cloud-docs/watsonxdata/cognos.md

 * Cognos Analytics: Download and install the latest desktop version of Cognos on your computer.
 * Most data server connections require a database vendor-supplied JDBC driver.
 Use a version of the JDBC driver that is compatible with Java™ Runtime Environment version 8.
 Copy the driver to the Cognos® Analytics installation_location\drivers directory, and restart the query service.
 Restarting the full IBM Cognos service is not necessary.
-* You must be a Data Source Connections administratior to create data server connections.
+* You must have Data source Connections administrator privilege to create data server connections.
 * Subscription to watsonx.data on IBM Cloud.
 * Provision watsonx.data instance with Presto engine.